lexibank/tlopo/out/vol1/chapter4.md

 Only the Hula form reflects a possible medial _&ast;-q-_.
 Since Hula sometimes adds a nonetymological _-y-_ between vowels, _&ast;-q-_ cannot be reconstructed with certainty.
 Final _&ast;-q_ is reflected in Iduna and Sudest, but not in Gumawana, Molima or Are, where a reflex would also be expected.
-These uncertainties raise the possibility that this term is cognate with the forms attributed to POc _&ast;napu_ 'steam (?), boil (7)' ([Ch.6, §3.4](chapter6.md#s-3-4)).
+These uncertainties raise the possibility that this term is cognate with the forms attributed to POc _&ast;napu_ 'steam (?), boil (7)' (Ch.
+6, §3.4).

 <a id="p-71"></a>